-BARKLEY’S MISSION As I said, Bob Barkley practiced in a small western Illinois town of Macomb, with a population of 13,000 people, many of who he had known growing up.
+BARKLEY’S MISSION: As I said, Bob Barkley practiced in the small western Illinois town of Macomb, with a population of 13,000 people, many of whom he had known growing up.
 Before his tragic death in 1977 in an airplane crash, he became the most popular speaker in the history of dentistry.
-He spoke to tens of thousands of dentists throughout North America, Europe, Japan and Australia.
-He wrote a book, Successful Preventive Dental Practices, that was eventually translated into Japanese and almost single handedly began the preventive dentistry movement of the 1970’s.
+He spoke to tens of thousands of dentists throughout North America, Europe, Japan, and Australia.
+He wrote a book, Successful Preventive Dental Practices, that was eventually translated into Japanese and almost single handedly began the preventive dentistry movement of the 1970s.
 There never has been a dental box office attraction like Barkley was in his day.
-Today only Gordon Christensen would have rivaled him.
+Today, only Gordon Christensen would have rivaled him.
 A master storyteller who wove humor into his poignant stories, he regularly spoke to audiences of 800 to over 2,000.
-About a month before his death, while speaking at the last meeting of the American Society for Preventive Dentistry in Denver, Bob stated almost prophetically, that if he were to die tomorrow, he would want his epitaph to read, “The man most responsible for humanizing dental education.”
-In his short ministry, he worked tirelessly toward that end with dental schools such as USC, Loma Linda, Minnesota, Tufts, Oregon, Washington, Kentucky, Buffalo and Montreal.
+About a month before his death, while speaking at the last meeting of the American Society for Preventive Dentistry in Denver, Bob stated, almost prophetically, that if he were to die tomorrow, he would want his epitaph to read, “The man most responsible for humanizing dental education.”
+In his short ministry, he worked tirelessly toward that end with dental schools such as USC, Loma Linda, Minnesota, Tufts, Oregon, Washington, Kentucky, Buffalo, and Montreal.

-BOB BARKLEY'S JOURNEY BEGINS Early in his practice he was disillusioned with the lack of acceptance among his patients of his treatment recommendations.
-He recounted how shocked his old school chum patients would be when he examined them in the early 1960’s, finding a couple of thousand dollars in needed dentistry to be done.
+BOB BARKLEY'S JOURNEY BEGINS: Early in his practice, he was disillusioned with the lack of acceptance among his patients of his treatment recommendations.
+He recounted how shocked his old school chum patients would be when he examined them in the early 1960s, finding a couple of thousand dollars in needed dentistry to be done.
 They would look at him not as their old friend Bob Barkley, but as a dentist.
-He said, he didn’t like the way they looked at him.
-It was about 1965, according to his widow, Willa Jefferson, that Bob attended a three-day course in Miami, Fl. taught by L.D.
+He said that he didn’t like the way they looked at him.
+It was about 1965, according to his widow, Willa Jefferson, that Bob attended a three-day course in Miami, Fl., taught by L.D.
 Pankey.
 He introduced Bob to the idea of a philosophy of dentistry as the basis for both dental practice and more importantly for life.
 Bob saw this philosophy as dealing not only with techniques, but also with the dentist-patient relationship.
-He saw how Dr. Pankey handled patients as people, friends and not simply as so many dental problems to be solved.
+He saw how Dr. Pankey handled patients as people, friends, and not simply as so many dental problems to be solved.
 L.D.’s approach and his finesse in handling people inspired Bob.
 Memorizing much of what he heard L.D. say, he returned home and repeated the same things to his patients.
 Just as I did when I first heard Bob.
-His results like mine, perhaps like many of you, after you’ve been inspired by a speaker or your first visit to the Institute were disastrous!
+His results (like mine and perhaps like many of you, after you’ve been inspired by a speaker or your first visit to the Institute) were disastrous!
 Not only did his patients fail to respond, many of them left Bob altogether, thinking he was trying to sell them something.
-If you have made it this far in this article, and if you are one who has attempted to practice comprehensive dentistry, I’m sure you like me, can recount similar stories.
+If you have made it this far in this article, and if you are one who has attempted to practice comprehensive dentistry, I’m sure you, like me, can recount similar stories.
 One of Bob’s great lines from his later years was, “If you try to copy me or anyone else, the best you will ever be is oleo margarine!
 You gotta be you!”
-Much of his work in his last years was centered on experiential learning, during which he led his students in deepening their understanding of themselves.
-He believed as did his teacher, Dr. Pankey, that the first person you had to know, was yourself and only then could you really know your patient.
+Much of his work in his last years was centered on experiential learning during which he led his students in deepening their understanding of themselves.
+He believed as did his teacher, Dr. Pankey, that the first person you had to know was yourself and only then could you really know your patient.
 And then they would know the authentic you.
 For it is those we know best that we can then trust and indeed love.

-He admitted that this was hard for dentist to do, since it involved deferred reward and we don’t deal well with deferred reward, especially those of us who pursue restorative dentistry.
+He admitted that this was hard for a dentist to do since it involved deferred reward, and we don’t deal well with deferred reward, especially those of us who pursue restorative dentistry.
 Why else would we rush headlong into sales camps that promise us how to close the deal?
 We want to do it now!
 Bob Barkley’s last essay before his death entitled, “On Becoming A Humanistic Dentist,” addressed this and much more.
 When Bob used the word humanist, he was not referring to secular humanism.
 He had borrowed the word from two works which had been highly instructive to him.
-The first was Douglas MacGregor’s, The Professional Manager and the second was Peter Drucker’s, The Age of Discontinuity.
+The first was Douglas MacGregor’s The Professional Manager and the second was Peter Drucker’s The Age of Discontinuity.
 I’ll close this essay with a word or two more about what Barkley said about this concept.
 It seems that in this essay Barkley took what he had learned first from L.D. and expanded on it as he wrote, “We have come to recognize that changing one’s style takes considerably more than lectures and books.
-The pioneering professionals who have succeeded, know that work, sacrifice, risk and repeated failure are the price of achievement.
-Most of all, it takes a change in self-image – how one sees one’s role in the lives of others.
-Now, during the ebb tide (he was speaking in 1977, as the “born again” wave of preventive dentistry seemed to be dying) most of the profession faces the difficult, but essential task of role clarification.
-Many individuals and groups have already made great progress.
+The pioneering professionals who have succeeded, know that work, sacrifice, risk, and repeated failure are the price of achievement.
+Most of all, it takes a change in self-image—how one sees one’s role in the lives of others.
+Now, during the ebb tide (he was speaking in 1977, as the “born again” wave of preventive dentistry seemed to be dying), most of the profession faces the difficult, but essential task of role clarification.
+Many individuals an groups have already made great progress.
 But a substantial number have fallen short.
 Their dreams have not yet been realized because they approached a philosophical conversion in a mechanical way.
-They simply added new techniques and tactics, without adequately redefining their roles or examining their beliefs about dentistry and its relationships with people.
-I anticipate that dentistry’s next evolutionary development will be (my words …one in which..) we must take enough time to obtain badly needed remedial training as human beings.”
-As Barkley reflected on his own speaking and teaching he said, “If I truly wish to help, I must become more effective in my aid to my colleagues, so they can get in touch with their own strengths, values and beliefs.
-I must change my lectures to drastically reduce the promotion of new tactics; and I must convince them to stop frantically seeking quick answers in the wrong places.”
+They simply added new techniques and tactics without adequately redefining their roles or examining their beliefs about dentistry and its relationships with people.
+I anticipate that dentistry’s next evolutionary development will be (my words … one in which ...) we must take enough time to obtain badly needed remedial training as human beings.”
+As Barkley reflected on his own speaking and teaching he said, “If I truly wish to help, I must become more effective in my aid to my colleagues so they can get in touch with their own strengths, values, and beliefs.
+I must change my lectures to drastically reduce the promotion of new tactics, and I must convince them to stop frantically seeking quick answers in the wrong places.”
 As I look at today’s dentistry, I believe that these words still ring true for you and for me.
-All too many of us still rush to the recipes and although they may work for awhile or in technical dentistry, they do not work long-term with people.
+All too many of us still rush to the recipes and, although they may work for awhile or in technical dentistry, they do not work long-term with people.